joey001/joey001.github.io/docs/aegroup/aegroup.md

 - 邹良钰: 2021-2024.
 Current: Master Candidate at Aarhus University, Denmark
 - 王正仁: 2020-2023.
 Current.
 Master Candidate at Peking University.
 - 刘致廷: 2019-2023.
 Current.
 Master Candidate at National University of Singapore.
-- 熊子良: 2019-2021, Current: Master candidate in ALG Lab in UESTC
+- 熊子良: 2019-2021, Current: Master candidate at ALG Lab in UESTC
 - 张逸伟: 2019-2022.
-Current: Master candiate in Brown University.
+Current: Master candiate at Brown University.
 - 丛宇：  2021-2024.
 Current.
-PhD candidate in ALG Lab in UESTC.
+PhD candidate in the ALG Lab in UESTC.
-- 刘雨曦: 2019-2021: Current: PhD candidate in ALG Lab in UESTC.
+- 刘雨曦: 2019-2021: Current: PhD candidate in the ALG Lab in UESTC.
 - 陈小羽: 2018-2020.
-Current: PhD candidate in Nanjing University.
+Current: PhD candidate at Nanjing University.
 - 门子扬: 2019-2020.
-Current: PhD candidate in University of California, Riverside.
+Current: PhD candidate at University of California, Riverside.
 - 徐经纬: 2019-2021.
-Current: PhD Candidate in Shanghai Jiaotong University.
+Current: PhD Candidate at Shanghai Jiaotong University.

 ### Suggestions for future students
-- UESTC undergraduates: UESTC undergraduates who want to do research with us can come to my office or send me a mail all the year round.
-But the research training is more helpful if you want to pursue a Master or Phd degree after graduation.
+- Undergraduates: UESTC undergraduates can come to my office or send me a mail all the year round.
+You should note that the research training is more or less a warm-up towards the Master or Phd stduy.
-- Non-UESTC undergraduates: If you conside me as a supervisor of your Master study, here are some tips.
-(1).
-Make sure that you want to study algorithms (which is a bit challenging in my view) (2) Make sure that you like writing and optimizing codes.
-(This is an extra requirement for doing algorithm engineering.)
-(3) Send me a mail as early as possible.
-(My mailbox is often flooded by application mails  in the last 1 or 2 days before the application portal is closed).
+- Master: If you conside me as a supervisor of your Master study, here are some tips.
+    1. Make sure that you like writing and optimizing C/C++ codes.
+(Most of time, we use C/C++ for performance.)
+    2. Make sure that you can cope with traditional algorithm design. <!-- We do NOT often study deep learning algorithms. -->
+    3. Send me a mail as early as possible.
  <!-- I feel sorry for not replying every application letter in the peaking time.
 Please try to highlight your advantages of doing the research.  -->
-- Foreign students: I supervise few foreign master canidates.
-For application, it is better to have some studying or working experiences in China beforehand.
-Also, please highlight your advantages in doing the algorihmic research in your application letter.
+- Foreign students: If you are interested in joining us, please highlight your advantages in doing the algorihmic research in your application letter.
+Having some studying or working experiences in China will be an advantage.